-If you have seasonal allergies or hay fever, tree pollens can trigger symptoms in the late winter or spring.
+If you have seasonal allergies or hay fever, tree pollens can trigger symptoms in the late winter or in early spring season.
 Ragweed releases pollen in the summer and fall.
-The specifics also depend on where you live.
+The specific allergy season depend upon where you live.
 Allergy season can start as early as January in Southern states and linger into November.

 What Your Eyes Can Expect This Spring

 The American College of Allergy, Asthma and Immunology states that approximately 50 million Americans suffer from seasonal allergies.
 Many of you have experienced it… you walk outside to enjoy the fresh air of a new spring day, only to find yourself sneezing and congested soon after.
 Not only that, but your eyes suffer too!
 If you struggle with allergies, your eyes might experience the following symptoms:

 We know that nothing can ruin your spring fever quite like an allergy attack, so read on to find out ways to protect yourself this season!